Tips For Stress Free Travel

 - Walk, walk, walk as much as you can.
 This is the first exercise for your legs to prevent swelling and vein blood clots.

 - Don’t sit if you can.
-Or sit just for 10 min max at a time.
-You will sit on the plane for at least 12-17 hours, so what’s the point of sitting down?
+You will sit on the plane for at least 12-17 hours, so use your time at the airport to move around.

-- Pamper yourself with a drink or your fave meal.
+- Pamper yourself with a drink or your favourite meal.
 Buy yourself fine chocolate or a little gift.

-- Avoid the airport buzz and go to the lounge if your ticket/frequent flyer card entitles you to enter.
-Ask the airline counter if you can get a free upgrade.
+- Avoid the airport buzz.
+If your ticket or frequent flyer card entitles you to the lounge, go or ask the airline counter for a free upgrade.

-- Find a standing free-wifi station where you can use the internet, check your mail, chat, phone and use social media before leaving.
+- Find a free Wi-Fi station where you can use the internet and check your mail, chat, phone and social media before leaving.

 - Drink plenty of water.
 Buy 1-2 plastic bottles with you and have them refilled on the plane.